InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

         <code>skadnetids</code>
       </td>
       <td>
-        A subset of SKAdNetworkItem entries in the publisher app’s Info.plist that are relevant to the bid request.
+        A subset of SKAdNetworkItem entries in the publisher app’s Info.plist, <strong>expressed as lowercase strings</strong>, that are relevant to the bid request.
 Recommended that this list not exceed 10. </br></br><strong>Note</strong>:<code>BidRequest.imp.ext.skadn.skadnetlist.addl</code> is the preferred method to express raw SKAdNetwork IDs.
       </td>
       <td>
-        array
+        array of strings
       </td>
       <td>
-        "skadnetids": ["cDkw7geQsH.skadnetwork", "qyJfv329m4.skadnetwork"]
+        "skadnetids": ["cdkw7geqsh.skadnetwork", "qyjfv329m4.skadnetwork"]
       </td>
     </tr>
     <tr>